 When a client comes to us with a health challenge, we gather information to help us find appropriate solutions by asking about signs and symptoms, diagnoses, medical and family history and other factors.
 Our questionnaire pack and New Client Consultation are designed to do just that.
 For minor or short term problems this information may be all we need to let us guide you to better health.
-However, many of the health challenges we encounter require more advanced solutions.
-In these cases, we need to measure gene variations and biochemical disruptions to understand how best to promote individual well-being.
-Our expertise in this complex area enables us to choose the most appropriate options from an extensive range of molecular genetic, biochemical and microbiome tests to build up a bio-genomic profile of each individual.
-With this information we can be significantly more precise in developing health plans designed to mitigate gene problems.
+However, the health challenges we encounter usually require more advanced solutions.